Barrentd/Tools/README.md

 # Tools
-I create a makefile to install my development environment with apt.
+I created a makefile to install my development environment with apt.

 ### Dependency required :